 The financial statements have been prepared in accordance with Governmental Accounting Standards Board Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - For Public Colleges and Universities which was adopted in November, 1999.
 The College was required to adopt this standard for the fiscal year ended June 30, 2003.
 The College implemented Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position for the fiscal year ended June 30, 2012.
+The College implemented Statement No. 68, Accounting and Financial Reporting for Pensions for the fiscal year ended June 30, 2012.
 The College implemented Statement No. 68, Accounting and Financial Reporting for Pensions for the fiscal year ended June 30, 2015.
-The financial statements also include the College's independent Foundation as of December 31, 2020 in accordance with Governmental Accounting Standards Board Statement No. 39, Determining Whether Certain Organizations Are Component Units.
+The College implemented Statement No. 87, Leases for the fiscal year ended June 30, 2022.
+The financial statements also include the College's independent Foundation as of December 31, 2021 in accordance with Governmental Accounting Standards Board Statement No. 39, Determining Whether Certain Organizations Are Component Units.
 Under the standard, state and local governments that have qualifying fundraising foundations are required to include, through discrete presentations, the financial activities of those foundations in their financial statements.